Tucker Carlson shows the first of his Jan. 6 footage, calls it ‘mostly peaceful chaos’

 “There’s no escape Pelosi, Schumer, Nadler.
 We’re coming for you.
 We’re coming in like white on rice, for Pelosi, Nadler, Schumer, even you AOC.
 We’re coming to take you out, and pull you out by your hairs,” one of the men Loudermilk gave a tour to said outside the Capitol on Jan.
 6.

-Loudermilk was subpoenaed by the Jan.
-6 panel alongside four other Republican lawmakers, but did not meet with the panel for a deposition.
+Loudermilk was asked to sit for a voluntary interview by the Jan.
+6 panel alongside four other Republican lawmakers, but he did not meet with their investigators.

 McCarthy’s granting of the tapes to Carlson comes more than a year after the conservative pundit produced and published a multi-part miniseries for Fox’s streaming service, dubbed “Patriot Purge,” which purported to tell an alternative story of the Jan.
 6 insurrection and features at least one subject who suggests the event may have been a “false flag” operation.

-Note: Editor’s note: Rep. Barry Loudermilk (R-Ga.) was asked to sit for a voluntary interview by the House select committee probing the Jan.
-6, 2021 Capitol riot.
-The information was incorrect in an earlier version of this story.